 DAY 6: HUE - HOI AN

-- When crossing the Hai Van pass, you will have the chance to contemplate the beautiful scenery stretching out below, and in particular, Vietnam's central coastline and the beach of Lang Co
+Transfer to Hoi An (approximately 4 hours).
+When crossing the Hai Van pass, you will have the chance to contemplate the beautiful scenery stretching out below, and in particular, Vietnam's central coastline and the beach of Lang Co.

 DAY 7: HOI AN

-- Situated almost equidistant from north and south, right in the heart of Vietnam, Hoi An beckons with its enchanting blend of well-preserved ancient architecture, lantern-lit streets, and a rich tapestry of cultural traditions
+Situated almost equidistant from north and south, right in the heart of Vietnam, Hoi An beckons with its enchanting blend of well-preserved ancient architecture, lantern-lit streets, and a rich tapestry of cultural traditions.
+Enjoy a free day today to discover this destination at your own pace.

-- Enjoy a complimentary 30-minutes foot massage
+- Complimentary 30-minute foot massage

 DAY 8: HOI AN

-- Breakfast
+- Breakfast included

 - Optional excursion (extra cost): Discover Hoian’s countryside by bike & boat (private tour, minimum 2 people, includes lunch)